-If any result is less than zero, replace with zero.
+If any result is less than zero, replace it with zero.
 If a score is greater than 10, replace with 10.

 Add the six metric scores together to generate the Vegetation WCI for isolated forested wetlands.

 Maintain records following LD 7152.